-Title: Slinging and hand signalling the movement of susper I hand signalling the movement of suspended loads in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 4 Maintain safe and healthy working practices when preparing for and slinging and signalling loads.
+Title: Slinging and hand signalling the movement of suspended loads in the workpl Learning outcomes The learner will be able to) : Assessment criteria The learner can: 4 Maintain safe and healthy working practices when preparing for and slinging and signalling loads.
 4.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with legislation and organisational requirements when slinging and signalling loads.
 4.2 Demonstrate compliance with given information and relevant legislation when carrying out the slinging and signalling of loads in relation to at least three of the following: safe use and storage of tools and equipment safe use, storage and handling of lifting accessories safe use of access equipment specific risks to health.
 4.3 Explain why and when health and safety control_equipment, identified by the principles of protection, should be used, relating to slinging and signalling of loads, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
 4.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
-4.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities. and quality of resc prepare for and w and quality of resources to prepare for and when slinging 5.1 Select resources associated with slinging/signalling in relation to lifting accessories/aids, hand tools and ancillary equipment. and signalling loads.
-5.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources, and how they should be used correctly, relating to: - lifting accessories - signalling and communication equipment - hand tools and ancillary equipment.
+4.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
+5 Select the required quantity and quality of resources to prepare for and when slinging and signalling loads.
+5.1 Select resources associated with slinging/signalling in relation to lifting accessories/aids, hand tools and ancillary equipment.
+Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources, and how they should be used correctly, relating to: lifting accessories signalling and communication equipment hand tools and ancillary equipment.
 5.3 Describe how the resources should be used correctly, and how problems associated with the resources are reported.